jeremyButtler/freezeTB/howWorks.md

    - has a low mean Q-score
    - has a low median Q-score
 6. freezeTB then adds the read depth histogram of
-7. freezeTB then masks primer locations in reads by coordinates (if requested)
+7. Optional: freezeTB masks primer locations in reads by coordinates (if requested)
 8. freezeTB checks the read for AMRs
 9. freezeTB checks for any MIRU-VNTR lineages in an